This post contains affiliate links. See our disclosure policy here.

 Garnish with cocoa powder and cranberries.

-Make It a Mocktail: Use Lyre’s White Cane Spirit in place of the rum, Escape Liqueurs Non-Alcoholic Caribbean Coconut Liqueur in place of the other coconut liqueur, and Monin Non-Alcoholic White Chocolate Syrup in place of the white crème de cacao liqueur to try a booze-free version of this drink.
+Make It a Mocktail: Use Lyre’s Non-Alcoholic White Cane Spirit in place of the rum, Escape Liqueurs Non-Alcoholic Caribbean Coconut Liqueur in place of the coconut liqueur, and Monin Premium White Chocolate Syrup in place of the white chocolate liqueur to try a booze-free version of this drink.

 More Christmas Cocktails